-- 1.6 Most renal diseases that cause renal failure fall into five categories. - 1.
-Generalised (systemic) disease.
-Diabetes mellitus is by far the most common systemic disease that affects the kidneys (around 20% of all renal disease).
+- 1.5 Most renal diseases that cause renal failure fall into five categories. - 1.
+Diabetes mellitus: is by far the most common systemic disease that affects the kidneys (up to 50% of all renal disease patients have diabetes).
 Diabetic patients often develop progressive kidney damage over many years, particularly if blood glucose levels and blood pressure are poorly controlled.
 Careful lifelong supervision of diabetes has a major impact in preventing kidney damage.
-Other systemic diseases that can cause kidney damage include autoimmune conditions (e.g. systemic lupus erythematous and vasculitis), amyloidosis and multiple myeloma. - 2.
-Glomerulonephritis.
-This term describes conditions that damage the glomeruli (the filtering units of the kidneys that start the process of urine formation).
-There are many different causes of glomerulonephritis and treatment depends on the form of the disease.
-Some types of glomerulonephritis are relatively benign and unlikely to progress to established renal failure.
-Other forms are more aggressive with treatment making only a small impact on disease progression and the development of established renal failure.

-- 3. High blood pressure (hypertension).
-Severe ('accelerated') hypertension causes chronic kidney disease, but early recognition and treatment of high blood pressure can halt (and to some extent reverse) the associated kidney damage.
+Other systemic diseases that can cause kidney damage include systemic lupus erythematosus, vasculitis, amyloidosis and multiple myeloma. - 2.
+Glomerulonephritis: this term describes conditions that damage the glomeruli (the filtering units of the kidneys that start the process of urine formation).
+There are many different causes of glomerulonephritis with some being relatively benign and others progressing to established renal failure. - 3.
+High blood pressure (hypertension): particularly when severe or 'accelerated' hypertension causes chronic kidney disease.
+Early recognition and treatment of high blood pressure can halt (and to some extent reverse) the associated kidney damage.
 Hypertension is a common cause of renal failure in patients of African origin. - 4.
-Obstruction.
-CKD can be a consequence of any pathology that obstructs the free flow of urine through the urinary system.
-Most often obstruction is secondary to enlargement of the prostate gland in elderly men, but other causes include kidney stones, bladder tumours, and congenital abnormalities of the renal tract. - 5.
-Genetic disease.
-The commonest genetic disease causing CKD is polycystic kidney disease.
+Obstruction and/or kidney infection (pyelonephritis): CKD can be a consequence of any pathology that obstructs the free flow of urine through the urinary system.
+Most often obstruction is secondary to enlargement of the prostate gland in elderly men, but other causes include kidney stones, bladder tumours and congenital abnormalities of the renal tract which can lead to associated recurrent kidney infections. - 5.
+Genetic disease: the commonest genetic disease causing CKD is polycystic kidney disease.
 This condition, along with many rare inherited diseases affecting the kidneys, accounts for about 8% of all kidney failure in the UK.